lehrblogger/lehrblogger.com-octopress/source/_posts/2009-03-11-design-for-unicef-detextive.md

 dsq_thread_id:
   - 17673202
 categories:
-  - ITP - Design For UNICEF
-  - ITP
   - presentations
   - projects
+  - ITP
+  - ITP - Design For UNICEF
+excerpt: "Later, we changed the name of the project to Textonic."
+show_excerpt: true
 ---
 *cross-posted at [textonic.org][1]*
 *previously: *[Mobile Tech for Social Change Barcamp][2], [Design for UNICEF -- RapidSMS and Mechanical Turk][3]